SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 In the Schwarzschild geometric model, we consider spacetime to be curved due to the presence of a massive object with spherical symmetry.
 The gravitional field exerted by this object can be fully described by this curvature in an analogous fashion as to how electrostatic potential, $V(\vec{r})$, can describe the electric field $\vec{E}$.
 Unlike potential, it is very difficult to visually represent the features of the curved four dimensional spacetime in two dimensional projections and before we can introduce some attempts to visualize these properties, some additional notation is required.

-As mentioned previously, \gls{sr} requires we treat all reference frames equally: any frame moving with the same relative velocity as another will measure the same spacetime seperation between events (without corrections).
+As mentioned previously, \gls{sr} requires we treat all reference frames[^-2] equally: any frame moving with the same relative velocity as another will measure the same spacetime seperation between events (without corrections).
 With the introduction of curvature, not all reference frames agree on what they measure.
 Notably, we have three major *families* of frames now: shell observers, the bookkeeper, and the rain frame.
 While Section \ref{rainAndHail} will elaborate on the **rain frame**, for now we treat it synonmously with the intertial reference frame of an object free falling radially inward. **Shell observers** represent reference frames of constant distance, $r$-coordinate, or time, $t$.
 Finally, the **Bookkeeper** (BK), represents the set of frames infintely far away from the influence of the gravitational source and conduct their measurements as if in flat space.

+[^-2]: Recall that an intertial reference frame describes a region of space that follows Newton's First Law of Motion [6].

 Due to Schwarzschild's spherical symmetry, we naturally adopt a version of spherical coordinates.
 The important difference is in how we measure distance from the origin.
 For example, consider the hyperbolic triangles in Figure \label{fig:schwarzTriangle} which show how the *radial* distance from the massive object, $M$, changes how we measure things versus someone at a different $r$-coordinate.